occiware/occiware-ozwillo/connector-analytics/README.md

 - add all Eclipse dependencies (EMF, ) as [stated in the doc](),
 - import all ecore/clouddesigner projects,
 - do mvn clean install in all the *.connector.dependencies projects (such as org.occiware.clouddesigner.occi.linkeddata) in order to download all connector dependencies, then refresh the connector project.
 Its lib/ directory should now be filled with dependency jars.
+- if there are M2E "Plugin execution not covered by lifecycle configuration" errors on tycho, select them all, right-click on them, choose Quick fix and Discover new M2E plugins
 - and finally run the Linked Data Designer (Run as > Eclipse Application).

 ### Other tips :